 Player teams were arranged diagonally across the table:

-Red - Reba (playing something that involved extra retreating)
+Red - Reba (playing something that involved extra retreating)against

 Yellow - me (playing Celestial Knights, double shots first round)